YouTube has revolutionized the way we consume videos but it’s also enabled everyone to create their own video channel, even you.

 Plus, the numbers are impressive.
 YouTube has 2 billion users (about a third of the internet) and over one billion hours are watched a day*.
 That means there’s an audience out there ready to see what you have to offer.

-And if that’s not enough to convince you to create, here’s another: Canva provides video templates, editing tools, and even music for your videos.
+And if that’s not enough to convince you to create, here’s another: Canva provides video templates, and editing tools like video resize, video trimmer, and online video recorder.
+You can also add transitions and even music for your videos.
 It’s super easy to use and it’s free.
-To get started, here’s our guide to starting a successful YouTube channel with the help of Canva’s video templates and software.
+To get started, here’s our guide to starting a successful YouTube channel with the help of our pre-made templates and easy-to-use video editor.

 * Source: YouTube for Press

 Start by selecting a video intro that brings text, design, and video footage together.
-To create a YouTube intro video for yourself, why not try templates like the Compilation Music YouTube Video Intro or a News Politics YouTube Video Intro.
+To create a YouTube intro video for yourself, why not try our templates below, or even check out our news intro maker.

 Whether for business or pleasure, there are so many reasons to create a video.
 Humans love watching and videos connect us in ways like never before.
 We’re far more likely to engage with a short video rather than read a document, sit through a presentation, or flip through every vacation photo.
 Plus, it impresses people like nothing else, and at the very least, creating a video on Canva is super fun.
 If it’s a creative outlet you need, look no further.